 Campground closed until further notice due to hazard trees.

-The campground sits under a dense canopy of fir and pine within the Sierra National Forest, on the western slope of the central Sierra Nevada.
-The area is known for its spectacular mountain scenery and abundant natural resources.
+The campground is tucked beneath a grove of large cedar, fir and pine trees within the Sierra National Forest on the western slope of the central Sierra Nevada.
+The forest is known for its spectacular mountain scenery and abundant natural resources.

 The terrain includes rolling, oak-covered foothills, heavily forested middle elevation slopes and the starkly beautiful alpine landscape of the High Sierra.

-The 84-mile Sierra Vista Scenic Byway (Highway 168) makes a great day trip from the Huntington Lake area.
+The 83-mile Sierra Vista Scenic Byway (Highway 168) makes a great day trip from the Huntington Lake area.

-Many hiking trails are in the area, including Rancheria Falls, Indian Pools and Black Point.
+Many hiking trails are in the area, including Rancheria Falls (1 mile), Indian Pools (1 mile) and Black Point (.7 miles).
 Hikers and horseback riders can access the 12-mile Kaiser Loop Trail, which connects to a network of trails within the Kaiser Wilderness.

-Huntington Lake swimming, sailing, boating, canoeing, kayaking, fishing and water skiing.
-Additionally, California Land Management sponsors a variety of interpretive programs and nature walks throughout the summer at several locations within the area.
+Huntington Lake offers swimming, sailing, boating, canoeing, kayaking, fishing and water skiing.
+Additionally, California Land Management sponsors a variety of interpretive programs and nature walks throughout the summer at several locations in the area, including the amphitheater at Upper Billy Creek.

 Rules & Reservation Policies